-- 15. 5.1 Competitors will attempt to achieve a mark or valid track point close to a goal selected and declared by them before take-off or during flight. - 15.
-5.2 Task Data: - a) Method of declaration (also see Section II.12 and 12.3) - b) Number of goals permitted - c) Goals available for declaration - d) Declaration point requirement - e) Minimum and maximum distance between declaration point and declared goal(s) - f) Minimum and maximum distances of declared goal(s) from any other targets noted on TDS. - 15.
-5.3 The result is the distance from the mark or closest valid track point to the nearest valid declared goal.
+15. 5.1 Competitors will attempt to achieve a mark close to a goal selected and declared by them before take-off or during flight.

+- a) Method of declaration (also see Section II.12 and 12.3) - b) Number of goals permitted - c) Goals available for declaration - d) Declaration point requirement - Minimum and maximum distance between declaration point and declared goal(s) - f) Minimum and maximum distances of declared goal(s) from any other targets noted on TDS. - 15.
+5.3 The result is the distance from the mark to the nearest valid declared goal.
 Smallest result is best. - 15.5.4 Rules governing the declaration methods are in Section II.12 and shall be detailed on the TDS.